icariahongo/oyama/README.md

 Hi Everybody;

-This is a test doqument by Shigeru Oyama.
+This is a test document by Shigeru Oyama.